oktadev/okta-blog/_source/_posts/2020-03-31-spring-vault.md

 export VAULT_ADDR="http://127.0.0.1:8200"
 vault status
 ```
-The `status` command will indicate if the vault instance is sealed:
+The `status` command output shows if the vault instance is sealed:

 ```
 Key             Value